A local peer-to-peer marketplace

 Problem

 Though online platforms facilitate item exchanges, there’s untapped potential to use these transactions to foster a stronger culture of community support and mutual aid.
+I’d like to explore ways to encourage people to take the extra step and reach out to their community before buying new or throwing things out.
+People like to help others and feel connected to their neighborhood.

 Solution